 Paul explains in Acts 20.20-21, "You know that I have not hesitated to preach anything that would be helpful to you but has taught you publicly and from house to house.
 I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus."
 Again in Acts 21.7, Paul says, "We continued our voyage from Tyre and landed at Ptolemais, where we greeted the brothers and stayed with them for a day." ✞

-Saint Paul later commends the Christians in Cenchrea in Romans 16.1-5, "I commend to you our sister Phoebe, a servant of the church in the Cenchrea house faith.
-I ask you to receive her in the Lord in a way worthy of the saints and to give her any help she may need from you, for she has been a great help to many people, including me.
+The reaction to Saint Paul's urgings seems to have been mixed, for we hear in Acts 28.24, "Some were convinced by what he said, but others would not believe."
+As a result of this in Acts 28.30-31, "For two whole years, Paul stayed there in his own rented house and welcomed all who came to see him.
+Boldly and without hindrance, he preached the kingdom of God and taught about the Lord Jesus Christ."
+Saint Paul later commends the Christians in Cenchrea in Romans 16.1-5, "I commend to you our sister Phoebe, a servant of the church in the Cenchrea house of faith.
+I ask you to receive her in the Lord in a way worthy of the saints and give her any help she may need from you, for she has been a great help to many people, including me.
 Greet Priscilla and Aquila, my fellow workers in Christ Jesus.
 They risked their lives for me.
 Not only I but all the churches of the Gentiles are grateful to them.
 Greet also the church that meets at their house.
 Greet my dear friend Epenetus, who was the first convert to Christ in the province of Asia." ✞

-2. What do the above passages tell us about unity and the inclusive nature of the House?
+2. What do the above passages tell us about unity and the inclusive nature of the house?

 3. How is the House of Faith, "the church of the Living God, the pillar and foundation of the truth?"

 4. How can the House of Faith servant be saved? ✞

-In Colossians 4.15 Saint Paul concludes, "Give my greetings to the brothers at Laodicea, and Nympha and the church in her house."
-Instructions are given by Saint Paul in 1 Timothy 3.12, concerning the orderly running of the household of faith and how its leadership must be properly qualified, "A deacon must be the husband of but one wife and must manage his children and his household well."
-In 1 Timothy 3.15 he further wrote, "if I am delayed, you will know how people ought to conduct themselves in God's household, which is the church of the living God, the pillar and foundation of the truth."
+In Philippians 1.1-2, Saint Paul ends his letter with a blessing, "Paul and Timothy, servants of Christ Jesus, To all the saints in Christ Jesus at Philippi, together with the overseers and deacons: Grace and peace to you from God our Father and the Lord Jesus Christ."
+In Colossians 4.15, Saint Paul concludes, "Give my greetings to the brothers at Laodicea, and Nympha and the church in her house."
+In 1 Timothy 3.12, Saint Paul instructs the household of faith's orderly running and how it must make sure its leadership is appropriately qualified.
+"A deacon must be the husband of but one wife and must manage his children and his household well."
+He further writes, in 1 Timothy 3.15, "if I am delayed, you will know how people ought to conduct themselves in God's household, which is the church of the living God, the pillar and foundation of the truth."
 Saint Paul greets his household friends in 2 Timothy 4.19, "Greet Priscilla and Aquila and the household of Onesiphorus."
-He also wrote in Philemon 1.2, "to Apphia our sister, to Archippus our fellow soldier and to the church that meets in your home." ✞
+He writes in Philemon 1.2, "to Apphia our sister, to Archippus, our fellow soldier and to the church that meets in your home." ✞